pontus-vision/pontus-vision/README.md

   --set installCRDs=true
 ```

-To run the Pontus Vision LGPD / GDPR platform from kubernetes, follow the instructions below:

 Go to the k3s folder (the same directory as this README.md file)

 **Edit the secret Files structure**